-- Direct specially designed instruction provided by a certified special education teacher - o Settings could be but are not limited to special classes, special schools - Student receiving all or the majority of instruction separate from non-disabled peers.
+- Direct specially designed instruction provided by a certified special education teacher - Settings could be but are not limited to special classes, programs, or schools - Student receives all or the majority of instruction separate from non-disabled peers

-General Education Teacher Special Education Teacher Role/Responsibilities Role/Responsibilities Oversees all general education instruction Provides direct specially designed instruction Implements high-quality differentiation practices that aligns with the Iowa Core.
-Provides accommodations and/or modifications Monitors the learner's progress on IEP goals. needed to enable access.
-Implements high-quality differentiation practices Engages in ongoing communication and Engages in ongoing communication and professional learning with special educators to professional learning with general educators to assist with understanding of learning understand learning progressions within the progressions of the Iowa Core.
-Iowa Core.
-Collaborates with special education teacher to Collaborates with general education teacher to ensure student access to general education determine necessary accommodations and/or modifications to enable access Coordinates and shares available special Collaborates with special education teacher for assignments and grades for general education education resources.
-Collaboratively provides and oversees the curricular standards provision of SDI and goal progress within skill areas and instructional activities.
+General Education Teacher Special Education Teacher Role/Responsibilities Role/Responsibilities Provides direct specially designed instruction Provides access to all general education instruction.
+This could include but is not that aligns with the Iowa Core Monitors the learner's progress on IEP goals limited to various methods such as in-person, virtual, electronic course format, etc. Implements high-quality differentiation depending on the specific student situation. practices Implements high-quality differentiation Engages in ongoing communication and professional learning with general educators practices Provides accommodations and/or to understand learning progressions within the modifications needed to enable access Iowa Core Engages in ongoing communication and Collaborates with general education teacher professional learning with special educators to to determine necessary accommodations assist with understanding of learning and/or modifications to enable access progressions of the Iowa Core Coordinates and shares available special Collaborates with special education teacher to education resources ensure student access to general education Collaboratively provides and oversees the content provision of SDI and goal progress within skill Collaborates with special education teacher areas and instructional activities for assignments and grades for general education curricular standards